Computer Science PhD Student

 Bar Ilan University

-Previously, I obtained my Masters in Computer Science, and was jointly supervised by Yoav Goldberg and Reut Tsarfaty.
-Then, I was driven by fascination with underspecified language.
-Why do models often misinterpret ambiguous language, and we don’t?
-How can we make implicit information more explicit?
-My thesis work aimed to answer these questions in the context of verbal omissions in coordination structures.
-As a fun detour, I stumbled upon intriguing behavior by DALL-E when fed with ambiguous language, where it depicts multiple interpretations in a single image, instead of settling on one.
-We detailed this behavior in a short paper.
+Previously, I obtained my Masters in Computer Science and was jointly supervised by Yoav Goldberg and Reut Tsarfaty.
+Then, I was fascinated with underspecified language and sought to understand: Why do models often misinterpret ambiguous language, and we don’t?
+How can we make implicit information explicit?
+My thesis aimed to answer these questions in the context of verbal omissions in coordination structures.
+During that time, I stumbled upon an intriguing behavior in DALL-E (which rings true for all text-to-image models): It doesn’t follow the principle that each word has a single role in a sentence.
+We detailed this behavior in a short paper, which was featured in The Guardian!

 My CV is available here.